mdda/mdda.github.io/_posts/AI/2014-09-17-neural-probabalistic-language-model.md

 {% include custom/paper_review %}

-This write-up contains my first impressions of the paper :
+This write-up contains a few takeaways that I had from the paper :
 [A Neural Probabilistic Language Model](http://machinelearning.wustl.edu/mlpapers/paper_files/BengioDVJ03.pdf)

 Convolution works with images, because we know that JPEG is an encoding that degrades with minimum impact for images when the encoding length is restricted.  i.e.  That kind of down-sampling results in low information loss.
 (The same cannot be said for Run Length Encoding, for instance).